tedsanders/tedsanders.github.io/_posts/2013-02-18-venture-capitalist-3.md

 <h2>Robot Drivers</h2>

 <p>I don't know much about these, but smart people seem to think they're viable.
-And smart people in herds are never wrong.</p>
+And smart people in herds have never been wrong.</p>

 <p>Here's a video of an autonomous car trying to park:</p>